| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 calculating string distance?
 Defaults to |

-This function takes an object of class data.frame
+This function takes an object of class data.frame, list, or

 data |